mrcaron/PcConfig/README.md

 4. Enter `git pull origin master`
 5. Open a new administrator powershell prompt
    1. change directory to your home
-   2. run the `install_chocolatey.ps1` to install Chocolatey
-   3. close and reopen this admin prompt
    4. run the `Box_Starter.ps1` script to install everything

 ## Special NOTE